 2. Debt Management Plan (DMP)

-A Debt Management Plan (DMP) is a structured repayment program offered by nonprofit credit counseling agencies.
+A structured repayment plan called a Debt Management Plan (DMP) is provided by nonprofit credit counseling organizations.
 These agencies negotiate with creditors on your behalf to reduce interest rates and create an affordable payment plan.

 How It Works: